 We're not trying to put you off, but we both need to be happy - and we'd be irresponsible if we didn't encourage you to think about it.

-And if we say no, it's because we think it's for the best - so while it might be tempting to try and borrow the money elsewhere, it might not be the right thing to do.
+And if we say no, it's because we think it's for the best - so while it might be tempting to try to borrow the money elsewhere, it might not be the right thing to do.
 Always bear in mind the potential risks and the long term damage it might do to your financial health.